Interstate 59 in Mississippi: Louisiana to Laurel

 I-59, along with US 11, enters Pearl River County, Mississippi from St. Tammany Parish, Louisiana southeast of Nicholson across the Pearl River.
 As the highway proceeds north, US 11 immediately splits from I-59 at the northern terminus of MS 607 to head northwest through the central portion of town while I-59 continues northeast and passes a truck weigh station.
 Approximately 1.25 mi after the weigh station, I-59 reaches a rest area accessible from northbound and shortly after, enters Picayune where it has an interchange with MS 43, which serves the downtown area.
 MS 43 shares a brief concurrency with I-59, about 2 mi as the route crosses Hobolochitto Creek, before splitting off at the next interchange for North Picayune.
-I-59 continues on its own through wooded areas and skirts around the community of Hide-A-Way Lake as well as the shoreline of Lake Hide-A-Way as it encounters a set of unknown ramps accessible via the northbound side.
-The Interstate then comes within close proximity of Anchor Lake as the southbound lanes also have a set of unknown ramps.
+I-59 continues on its own through wooded areas and skirts around the community of Hide-A-Way Lake as well as the shoreline of Lake Hide-A-Way as it encounters a closed rest area on the northbound side.
+The Interstate then comes within close proximity of Anchor Lake as the southbound lanes also have another closed rest area.
 I-59 then continues on for another 10 mi as it intersects MS 53 for Poplarville but bypasses the city to the east and then has an interchange with MS 26, also serving Poplarville, 2 mi later.
 As I-59 continues through rural areas, it approaches a wildlife area to the east and crosses the Wolf River.
 It proceeds for another 6 mi before passing nearby a lake and crossing the Red Creek.
 Reaching Lumberton, I-59 has an interchange with MS 13 for the city's main district, bypassing it to the east.
 Curving slightly northward, the Interstate next crosses two small creeks before entering Lamar County and reaching an interchange with MS 589 for Purvis.